koush/scrypted/plugins/alexa/README.md

 The Alexa Plugin lets you control your Scrypted devices from Amazon Alexa.

-## Beta

-The skill is currently in the approval process.
-Join discord to get access to the beta.

 ## Setup

 1. Install the Scrypted Cloud plugin (@scrypted/cloud).